YingjieQiao/networks_lab2_dev/README.md

 Using FastAPI and PostgreSQL.
 This implements a student - course system where each course could enroll multiple students, but a student can have at most 1 course. (see a command-line illustration of the one-to-many relationship [here](./one2many.md)), and a gallery to showcase some beautiful images.

+There are 3 tables in the database and all 3 do not allow duplicated rows.

 ## Setup